The latest version of CSS, as of 2024

 - Outer Context: The second

-creates a stacking context, and the two child elements inside it form inner stacking contexts.
-The child withz-index: 2
+<div>withposition: relativeandz-index: 1creates a stacking context, and the two child elements inside it form inner stacking contexts.
+The child withz-index: 2will be stacked in front of the child withz-index: 1within this inner context.

 - Parent Stacking Context: The stacking order for elements in an outer context depends on their